Finite Codimensionality Method in Infinite-dimensional Optimization Problems: Verification of finite codimensionality condition in optimal control problems

-In this subsection, an elliptic optimal control problem with pointwise state constraint is studied.
-We show that different control and state spaces may lead to different results on finite codimensionality.
+In this subsection, an elliptic optimal control problem with a pointwise state constraint is studied.
+The purpose of this subsection is to show that different control and state spaces may lead to different results on finite codimensionality by using a simple example.

-Assume that $G\subseteq \dbR^n$ is a bounded domain with a smooth boundary $\Gamma$, and $\hat X$ and $\hat U$ are two Hilbert spaces.
+Assume that $G\subseteq \dbR^n$ ($n\in\dbN$) is a bounded domain with a smooth boundary $\Gamma$, and $\hat X$ and $\hat U$ are two Hilbert spaces.
 In what follows, we consider two different cases: